daughter of

 How beautiful will brother be,

-When God shall give
+When God shall give him wings,

 Above this dying world to flee,